 - CCA cable is not as capable of carrying Ethernet data signals over distance (called attenuation) .
 Attenuation is a fancy word for degradation in quality, and in this context the quality of the signal.

 - CCA cable is not suitable in any way for PoE (Power Over Ethernet) due to the conductors themselves heating up and potentially starting a fire (called DC resistance), or damaging a PoE device on the other end due to the inability to supply enough current

-What is worse is some cable resellers know of copious articles warning of the risks and dangers of CCA cable, and have changed marketing tactics to indicate their particular brand of CCA cable is superior and therefore a viable alternative.
+What is worse is some cable resellers know of copious articles warning of the risks and dangers of CCA vs. copper cable and have changed marketing tactics to indicate their particular brand of CCA cable is superior and therefore a viable alternative.
 The reseller will make claims that their particular brand is using more copper plating and the issues we have pointed out here are non-issues.
 Nothing could be further from the truth and these are false and misleading claims.
 Confusing matters even further, some installers are defending these claims with anecdotal evidence.

 The real evidence is if you browse to any known and reputable source for Ethernet data cable, you won’t find CCA cable for sale.

 How can you play safe and be assured you are getting the quality you deserve?

 - There are good deals to be had when shopping around but if it sounds too good to be true, then I would be suspicious.
 Buy from known and reputable sources. trueCABLE Ethernet cable is manufactured using bare copper conductors.

 - If the reseller or manufacturer is selling CCA vs. copper cable, then avoid them.
 If a reseller or manufacturer is willing to sell cabling to you that simply is not suitable for any application then you should not trust any of their claims on any of their products.